Navigation » List of Schools » Saddleback College » Business » Business 1 – Introduction to Business » Spring 2020 » Chapter 5 Quiz

 C stockholders to elect the officers and management team.

-D stockholders to elect the board of directors.
+D employees (by committee) to elect the officers of the company.

 Question #4